 How do I know how much I'll need?

+Although the means to the end may have changed, the question remains essentially the same: How do I know how much money I’ll need to retire comfortably?
 Not surprisingly, many of the financial experts we've talked to say the answer depends in part on the lifestyle you envision in retirement.
 You no longer will have work-related expenses and may be able to economize in other areas.
-But with free time on your hands, you might be looking forward to more travel or taking up new activities.
+But with more free time on your hands, you might be looking forward to more travel or taking up new activities.
 Health-related expenses also usually increase as you age.

-Another point to remember: Social Security should provide you some income.
-Plus, if you start putting money aside sooner rather than later, you make the job much easier.
+Another point to remember: if you start putting money aside sooner rather than later, you make the job much easier.
 "Time is an investor's most valuable ally," Brown and Armstrong note.
 "Returns tend to increase exponentially over time, which is as close to magic as most of us will ever see."

-If you do some quick calculating and find there's a gap.
-Putting money into a diversified set of IRA options—including a Roth IRA, which can provide tax-free retirement income — can be another part of securing your nest egg.
+If you do some quick calculating and find there's a gap, consider putting money into a diversified set of IRA options—including a Roth IRA, which can provide tax-free retirement income.
 An Ally Bank Roth or traditional IRA also offers the peace of mind that comes from your deposits being insured from the Federal Deposit Insurance Corp.
 (FDIC) to the maximum allowed by law.
 Plus, our great rates mean you'll be earning an annual percentage yield (APY) that's among the most competitive in the country according to rates published by Bankrate.